tpauldike/my_emacs_configuration/README.md

 ## What Did I Configure it to do?
 This configuration makes emacs to:
-- Not show its normal start up screen *remove `'(inhibit-startup-screen t)` if you don't like the setting*
+- Not show its normal start up screen. *remove `'(inhibit-startup-screen t)` if you don't like the setting*
 - To follow betty coding style
  - Use 8 spaces when you press tab
  - Warn for trailing white spaces